-"Stop!" yelled Barry, stumbling to a halt as he pointed out the ward that was stricken across the ground.
+"Stop!" yelled Barry, stumbling to a halt, and pointing out the ward that was stricken across the ground.
 Carefully, he stepped over it, and we did the same, just as a cultist wielding a massive knife came screaming out of the forest behind us, his face carved with bleeding runes.
 We didn't even get to fire before he stepped on his own ward.
 All I heard was a sickening crunch, a splatter of blood smacking against me as he was sucked into the shadow within a split second.

 "Barry," said Jefferies.
 "When we get back, remind me to buy you a beer."

-"Yes, sir," said Barry, continuing forward as the lights of the cultists drew closer in the distance.
-As we made our way down the incline, a light gleamed from overhead as the sound of an osprey cut through the storm, hovering above us as the wind lashed against it.
-The M240 gunner tossed down a rope before opening fire on the advancing cultists, and we began to climb it, the strength of my armor carrying me up as I gripped the cord tight, and pulled myself up into the helicopter, joining with the others as the gunner fired another burst.
+"Yes, sir," said Barry, continuing forward while the torches of the cultists drew closer in the distance.
+As we made our way down the incline, a light gleamed from overhead while the sound of an osprey cut through the storm, hovering above us in the howling wind.
+The M240 gunner tossed down a rope before opening fire on the advancing cultists, and we began to climb it, the strength of my armor carrying me up as I gripped the cord tight, and pulled myself up into the helicopter, joining with the others while the gunner fired another burst.